alvinthen/yaobin.me/src/pages/blog/2018-02-19-gatsby-component-graphql/index.md

 excerpt: Gatsby by default only support GraphQL query in components that directly rendered/invoked by Gatsby, these include components in `layouts`, `pages`, and components used as templates when calling the bound action creator `createPage`.
 ---

+> This is part of a series of Gatsby posts focusing on what I've learnt while setting up this blog, [see other related posts in the series here](/categories/getting-into-gatsby).

 # Using GraphQL in Gatsby components

 Gatsby by default only support GraphQL query in components that directly rendered/invoked by Gatsby, these include components in `layouts`, `pages`, and components used as templates when calling the bound action creator `createPage`.